filyp/cicero-cooperation-benchmark/results/prompt_construction_reasoning.md

 ## Final dishonesty prompt

-I chose bullshit_few_shot3 as the final test for dishonesty, because bullshit_few_shot4 is too lenient.
+bullshit_few_shot4 is too lenient.
 Here is a funny example:

 ```
 bot:     So now what?
 I moved to Vienna instead of Budapest because I thought you wanted to bounce.